LovetheFrogs/PyCircTools/README.md

 # PyCircTools

-PyCircTools is a python package wich contains tools to build circuits using python 3.
+PyCircTools is a python package which contains tools to build circuits using python 3.
 It is a work in progress, and will be updated frequently to add more modules.

 ## Table of contents